 State regulators are increasing enforcement of these laws.
 As state regulators continue to increase enforcement of fundraising laws, nonprofits that play the enforcement lottery are at greater risk than ever.
 Failure to comply can result in substantial fines and penalties.
 Directors and officers can be fined personally and some state solicitation laws prohibit a nonprofit from reimbursing its directors and officers for such fines.
 In addition, states may bar your nonprofit from soliciting donations within the state.

-Carter Law Group can help.
+Caritas Law Group can help.
 Contact us at firstname.lastname@example.org for an estimate to take care of your charitable solicitation registration needs.
-Carter Law Group serves nonprofits of all types and sizes and files registrations in all states that require them.
+Caritas Law Group serves nonprofits of all types and sizes and files registrations in all states that require them.